 1. Customer Experience (CX)

-CX focuses on the customer’s needs.
-It’s about surfacing or exposing content to a searcher either in return for a query or based on profile information (or both) to achieve customer satisfaction.
+CX focuses on the customer’s needs and delivering a positive experience.
+It’s about surfacing or exposing content to a searcher either in return for a query or based on customer feedback and profile information to achieve customer satisfaction and brand loyalty.

-Example: An ecommerce store provides personalized product recommendations to a customer based on their search for “helmets” or on historical profile data.
+Example: An ecommerce store provides personalized experiences and product recommendations to a customer based on their search for “helmets” or on historical profile data.

 2. Employee Experience (EX)

-EX focuses on employee needs.
+EX focuses on employee needs and their employee journey within the organization.
 It’s about empowering employees to quickly find relevant information across multiple data sources and repositories, increasing employee engagement and proficiency.

 Example: Your company intranet shows an employee their previous searches and new content related to those searches when they log in.

-Intranets are just one source of information that aren’t built to deliver unified search; with unified and AI-powered search, you can effectively implement knowledge management in the workplace
+Intranets are just one source of information that aren’t built to deliver unified search; with unified and AI-powered search, along with generative AI, you can effectively implement knowledge management in the workplace to enhance your total experience approach.

 3. User Interface (UI) & User Experience (UX)

 UI focuses on interfaces and navigation.
 It’s about creating frictionless interaction points to get the user to the end goal quickly — often meaning the organization’s end goals.
 UX, on the other hand, is more concerned with the emotions your visitor experiences during those interactions.
-The two need to work flawlessly together.
+It looks to elevate their overall brand experience.
+UI and UX need to work flawlessly together to drive customer satisfaction and loyalty.

-Example: A user lands on your website after a web search, and the site uses available zero-party and first-party data to tailor content offerings on the first page they visit.
+Example: A user lands on your website after a web search, and the site uses available zero-party and first-party data along with insights from market research to tailor content offerings on the first page they visit.
 Because they see (and enjoy) content related to them and their search, they’re more likely to stay on the site and explore.

-If your company invests in SEO and SEM, on-site search should be a priority to ensure customers are compelled to convert.
+If your company invests in SEO and SEM, on-site search should be a priority as part of your total experience management strategy to ensure customers are compelled to convert.

 4. Multi Experience (MX)